Roman and Late Antique architecture

 Atrium house

-Research into the atrium house began under F. Miltner and was continued by W. Alzinger.
-From 1994, the excavations were continuously continued by the Department of Archaeology at the University of Innsbruck.
-Essentially, three building complexes can be identified.
-To the west and south is the kitchen garden, in the centre the actual atrium house and to the east a representative building wing, which was referred to as a private spa in earlier research.
-The eponymous atrium forms the central space of the building and is characterised by a water basin(impluvium) that collects rainwater via an opening in the roof(compluvium).
-The water is diverted to the south and flows into a marble-lined basin in the garden peristyle.
+Research on the atrium house began under F. Miltner and was continued by W. Alzinger.
+From 1994 onward, excavations were carried out continuously by the Department of Archaeology at the University of Innsbruck.
+In essence, three building complexes can be distinguished: to the west and south, the kitchen garden; at the center, the actual atrium house; and to the east, a representative wing that earlier research referred to as a private bath.

 Atriumhaus – Ausgrabungsgeschichte